'Farewell and a new start': Freiburg say goodbye to historic Dreisamstadion | DW | 26.09.2021

 "I don't belong on the terraces," he then admitted.
 "But I think a few people would have been disappointed today if I hadn't gone.
 It's been 25 years.
 A long time.
 Working here every day, innumerable matches, thousands of training sessions.
 Now I can enjoy it."

-And yet no-one could have envisaged that the plot of land in the valley to the east of town would come to have such meaning for the people of Freiburg when the Sport-Club first moved there in 1954.
-The team had been without a home since the end of the Second World War, after their old ground had been commissioned for use by the Luftwaffe in 1936.
+And yet no one could have envisaged that the plot of land in the valley to the east of town would come to have such meaning for the people of Freiburg when the Sport-Club first moved there in 1954.
+The team had been without a home since the end of World War II, after their old ground had been commissioned for use by the Luftwaffe in 1936.

 The stadium reached its current 24,000 capacity in 1999, making it the third smallest Bundesliga stadium this season after Union Berlin's Stadion an der Alten Försterei and Greuther Fürth's Sportpark Ronhof.

-Since Freiburg's arrival in the top-flight, the Dreisamstadion has been a unique location in German football – not least due to its pitch which is technically five meters too short and one goal which is 98 centimeters lower than the other, the pitch sloping south to north.
+Since Freiburg's arrival in the top flight, the Dreisamstadion has been a unique location in German football — not least due to its pitch which is technically 5 meters (16.4 feet) too short and one goal which is 98 centimeters (38.5 inches) lower than the other, the pitch sloping south to north.

 Only special dispensation from the German Football League (DFL) allows Freiburg to play there, and it has proven a notoriously difficult place to go for visiting teams.

-In total, Bayern only won on 11 of their 21 trips to the Black Forest, their last game there last season also ended in a 2-2 draw.
+In total, Bayern only won 11 of their 21 trips to the Black Forest; their last game there last season also ended in a 2-2 draw.

 Similarly, Borussia Dortmund have only won in Freiburg on 10 occasions, losing on their last two visits.
 Borussia Mönchengladbach have the worst record at the Dreisamstadion, winning only once.

 All of that is now history.
-In October, Freiburg will move to the new, modern "Europa-Park-Stadion" just north of the city center, built at a total cost of just over €130 million ($152m).
+In October, Freiburg will move to the new, modern Europa-Park-Stadion just north of the city center, built at a total cost of just over €130 million ($152.5 million).
 It will be officially opened with a friendly against second division side FC St. Pauli on October 7, before the Bundesliga visit of RB Leipzig on October 16.

-"When something is beautiful, it's difficult to let go, but all things come to an end," Streich had said pre-match.
-"But I can't pretend that we've all been thinking 'oh no!'
-Something new is coming, something positive, a great new stadium which we have all worked towards.
+"When something is beautiful, it's difficult to let go, but all things come to an end," Streich said before the match.
+"But I can't pretend that we've all been thinking 'Oh no!'
+Something new is coming, something positive, a great new stadium which we have all worked toward.
 Nobody has gifted it to us.

 "So it's farewell, but it's also a new start."